Here are 4 Facebook scams to be aware of during this holiday season

-It’s a classic two-deep pyramid scheme: Send a gift to the first secret sister.
+It’s a traditional two-deep pyramid scheme: Send a gift to the first secret sister.
 Move the second name to the first position.
 Send the instructions to six other women, and so on.
 Gifts come in about two weeks.
 And pyramid schemes are illegal and might get you fined or imprisoned.
-The federal government and many states also have laws against these kinds of schemes.
+The federal government and many states also have laws against these kinds of plans.

 What to do: Anyone offering a huge return on any investment is probably trying to fool you.
 If it sounds too good to be true, it is.
 Do not even click on the link.